 - Open the Bank Account Now– Even if the well share agreement is not finalized it is not too early to open the shared bank account.

-- Specific Purpose– The bank account should not be used for any other purpose than maintaining the well.
+- Specific Purpose– The well share bank account should not be used for any other purpose than maintaining the water well.

 - Equal Access to the Bank Statements– Ask the bank to send a statement to each homeowner.
 This way, every homeowner can verify that the electricity bill is being paid and how much money has accumulated in the account.